 It is worth bearing in mind that the impact that any president can have on the economy and market depends on their ability to enact legislation.
-To be able to put in place more controversial policies, control of both the House of Representatives and the Senate is necessary and both of these races currently look tight.
-In a strong showing for the Republicans, there is a reasonable chance that they would be able to win back control of the House in November.
-For the Democrats, their chances of winning back the Senate appear slimmer, with only 35 of the 100 Senate seats up for re-election this year.
-If the status quo of political gridlock persists, it may comfort investors to know that it could act as a considerable restraint on some of the more radical proposals on both sides.
-Regardless of the election outcome, it seems unlikely that the trade conflict with China will be fully resolved – surveys suggest that there remains widespread support among the US electorate to address unfair trade practices (Exhibit 2).
+To be able to put in place more controversial policies, control of both the House of Representatives and the Senate is necessary.
+It is difficult to see President Trump regaining control of the House of Representatives, were he to win.
+Similarly, it is difficult to see the Senate shift to a Democrat majority.
+And so a divided Congress appears the most likely outcome.
+While political gridlock is not an ideal scenario, it may comfort investors to know that it could act as a considerable restraint on some of the more radical proposals on both sides.
+Regardless of the election outcome, it seems unlikely that the trade conflict with China will be fully resolved – surveys suggest that there remains widespread support among the US electorate to address unfair trade practices (exhibit 2).

 We expect that the Federal Reserve (Fed) will be wary of being perceived as political by affecting the election through its policy decisions.
 It therefore seems likely that interest rates will remain on hold in 2020 (after the three rate cuts taken in 2019) should the economic outlook not significantly change and force the Fed to act.